A Big Data Approach to Gathering CSR Data

 - We compare each source’s ratings with those for all other sources.
 Each company we study gives us more opportunities to compare one source’s ratings with another.
 The total number of comparisons possible is very large and growing, exponentially.
-We use the results of our comparison to adjust the distribution of scores for each rating source so that they fall into a “beta” distribution that has a central peak in the 50s.
+We use the results of our comparison to adjust the distribution of scores for each rating source so that they fall into a “beta” distribution that has a central peak around 50.

 - Some sources match up well with all of our other data.
 Some sources don’t line up.
 We add weight to those who match well but continue to “count” those who don’t.

 We then repeat steps A to D as many times until we have found a “best fit” for the available data.
 Each time we add a new source, we go through an initial mapping, normalization, and weighting process.

 It may help explain our data analysis process by using a specific example.
 Hewlett Packard is a heavily tracked company.
 We have 154 sources of data for this company that together provide 17,571 individual data elements.
 Only 62 of these data sources provided data for our July 1, 2014 rating—the rest of the data sources provided data for previous periods (our data set goes back to 2008).
 The 62 current data sources provided 575 different types of rating elements and a total of 610 different ratings values that do not affect/apply to special issues.